From Early Childhood through Grades, at our school you will find developmentally appropriate programming for each stage of childhood.

-Subjects such as math, history, botany, zoology, and others are presented to the students with the intention of lifelong learning, not rote memorization.
+Subjects such as math, history, botany, zoology, physics, and others are taught in an immersive way, highlighting the connections to the larger picture of the universe, and presented to the students with the intention of lifelong learning, not rote memorization.

 Hands on experiences whenever possible, the creation of their own text books, and the connections to their own lives and interests help facilitate an engaged learning experience for the students.